mideind/GreynirEngine/doc/index.rst

    $ pip install reynir

 **No database to set up, no further data to download.**

-The entire `Database of Modern Icelandic
-Inflection <https://bin.arnastofnun.is/DMII/>`_
-(`Beygingarlýsing íslensks nútímamáls <https://bin.arnastofnun.is>`_), with over 6 million entries, is embedded within Greynir in compressed form.
+Greynir indirectly embeds the `Database of Modern Icelandic Inflection <https://bin.arnastofnun.is/DMII/>`_ (`Beygingarlýsing íslensks nútímamáls <https://bin.arnastofnun.is>`_), with over 6 million entries, in compressed form.
 By looking up word forms in this database and applying context-free grammar rules (productions) and scoring heuristics, Greynir is able to infer what the most likely lemmas are, how they are inflected in the